 The University has designated a Title IX Coordinator and a number of deputy coordinators to assist the University in its compliance with Title IX and other applicable laws.
-While the primary responsibility for each coordinator is described below, if you have a Title IX question, concern, report or complaint, do not hesitate to contact any of the persons listed below.
+While the primary responsibility for each coordinator is described below, all coordinators are available to answer any Title IX question, concern, report, or complaint.